 Winter health advice for over 55s

-Now winter is well and truly here, we need to think about how we can stay as healthy as possible throughout the season.
+We need to think about how we can stay as healthy as possible throughout the winter season.

 In winter in the UK we have an average minimum temperature of 0.9 C (33.6 F) and maximum temperature of 6.56 C (43.8F) and experience an average of 11.2 days of air frost each month.
 Find out more about temperature averages here.

 As we age the winter can get harder on us.
 Here are the top things to consider when preparing for winter, with expert advice from Age UK and Lloyds Pharmacy.

 Looking out for colds and flu

 Coughs, colds and flu are especially common during winter.
 It’s important we all take steps to look after our health, but this is particularly important as you get older.
 As we age, changes to our bodies mean that cold weather and winter bugs can affect us more than they used to.